prakashgithubnew/CoreJava/CoreJavaPractise/AllCoreJavaNotes/readme.md

 -----------------------
 Thread can be interrupted by using Thread.interrupt() method.
 Once thread is started by start method the same can be interrupted anytime.
-Interrupts and force thread to stopped
+Interrupts force thread to stopped

 **Asynchronous programming**
 --------------------------------------------------